themexpert/onepager/readme.txt

  == Installation ==

 Installing the plugins is just like installing other WordPress plugins.
-Have on the installation processes.

 == Changelog ==